-- 4.4.1.1 The speed limit shall be shown using a traffic sign and shall be clearly seen in the direct field of view of the driver, without the need for the head to be moved from the normal driving position, i.e. instrument cluster or head-up display. - 4.4.1.2 The speed limit information must be shown or accessible at any time with a simple operation and needs to be shown at the start of the next journey (excluding the initialization period). - 4.4.1.3 The indicated speed limit information may indicate the level of reliability of the speed limit. - 4.4.1.4 In the presence of conditional speed limits (see Appendix I Table 1.
-Conditional Speed Limits) the system needs to either properly identify and show (for example during school times) the applicable speed limit or alternatively, needs to indicate the presence of a conditional speed limit which the system is not able to compute, in addition to the non-conditional speed limit. - 4.4.1.5 Manufacturers need to supply ANCAP with background information of the SLIF (if applicable to the technology).
+The speed limit shall be shown using a traffic sign and shall be clearly seen in the direct field of view of the driver, without the need for the head to be moved from the normal driving position, i.e. instrument cluster or head-up display.

+The speed limit information must be shown or accessible at any time with a simple operation and needs to be shown at the start of the next journey (excluding the initialization period).

+The indicated speed limit information may indicate the level of reliability of the speed limit.

+Manufacturers shall supply ANCAP with background information of the SLIF (if applicable to the technology).

+4.4.2 Conditional Advice

+A system that is capable of identifying conditional speed limits, and meeting the requirements of section 4.4.2.1, will be awarded the score for Conditional Advice.

+4.4.2.1 Criteria for Conditional Advice

+A system will be awarded the score for Conditional Advice when, in the presence of conditional speed limits (see Appendix I - Table 1.
+Conditional Speed Limits), the system is able to either:

+- (a) properly identify and show (for example during school hours) the applicable speed limit or alternatively; or - (b) indicate the presence of a conditional speed limit which the system is not able to compute in addition to the non-conditional speed limit.

-4.4.2 Advanced Functions
+4.4.3 Advanced Functions

-4.4.2.1 Systems that are able to properly identify conditions and act accordingly can attract additional points based on the number of advanced functions.
-These functions are listed in the table below and example traffic signs are specified in Appendix I - Table 2.
-Advanced Functions.
+Systems that are able to properly identify conditions and act accordingly can attract additional points based on the number of advanced functions.
+These functions are listed in the table below and example traffic signs are specified in Appendix I - Table 2 Advanced Functions.